| |

 National holiday: Independence Day, 3 July 1990 (date set by November 1996 referendum;

-marks the entry of Soviet troops into Minsk in 1944; 25 March is unofficially celebrated by the
+marks the entry of Soviet troops into Minsk in 1944; 25 March is unofficially celebrated

 opposition)